SteveMarshall/stevemarshall.github.io/cv.md

 - **Leading 5 product teams comprising 70 staff across 3 locations** to
-  deliver two hosting platforms: a modern Kubernetes-based hosting platform on AWS, and a cloud hosting platform for legacy services in AWS and Azure, including setting product, technical, and operational strategy.
+  deliver two hosting platforms: a modern Kubernetes-based hosting platform on AWS, and a cloud hosting platform for legacy services in AWS and Azure, including setting product and technical strategy.
 - **I set the [Ministry of Justice's hosting strategy](https://mojdigital.blog.gov.uk/2018/10/15/how-were-making-our-hosting-simpler-more-cost-effective-and-more-modern/).**
   As part of this, we are moving around 500 user-facing services to